hiboibrahim/thebookbooth1/README.md

 ![Book Details Wireframe](https://github.com/hiboibrahim/thebookbooth1/assets/144109298/467fa65e-eb66-4b21-94af-f9090b6a54ab)

 ## Agile:
 This project was created using Agile principles via a projectboard on Github.
 This is the first time I have implemented Agile as an individual developer.
+However, creating user stories and identifying accepterance criteria acted as a roadmap to target the various features and functionalities of the site.
+It helped me stay on track and reduced distractions.

 ![project board](https://github.com/hiboibrahim/thebookbooth1/assets/144109298/98b7d24d-7234-4155-af15-df72403659f9)

 ## Design Choices:

-Colour scheme:
+### Colour scheme:

+#fafafa - Header

+Dark Green - Buttons

+#809977 - Footer

+The colours were selected with the intention of complementing the hero image and the idea was to ensure the image was appreciated.

+### Typography:
+ The following fonts were chosen for a clean and modern look that is both readable and minimal.

+Varta

+Goudy Book Letter 1911

 ## Priority Features: